martinmanuel9/genai_research/installer/README.md

 # Installer Development Guide

-This directory contains the configuration and scripts for building cross-platform installers for DIS Verification GenAI.
+This directory contains the configuration and scripts for building cross-platform installers for GenAI Research.

 ## Table of Contents
 - [Overview](#overview)